ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

 ### Landing Page drafts

-When you start editing a Landing Page, a new draft is now automatically created.
+When you start creating a Landing Page, a new draft is now automatically created.

 ## Requirement changes